I departed from the Mormon Church, effectively if not

 anyone to lose his testimony at BYU.
 Therefore you lie.
 Totally valid,

 logically speaking.
+(Modus Ponens for you students of logic).
 But totally unsound due to a false primary premise.
 In

 fact, many individuals lose their faith at BYU.
 I personally have known